Report: Bears keep LB Trevathan on 3-year deal

 The Chicago Bears agreed with linebacker Danny Trevathan on a new three-year contract Thursday, NFL Network reported, which will keep the veteran from hitting free agency.
-Monetary value of the deal has yet to be reported, but Trevathan will be under contract through 2022.
-He was set to become an unrestricted free agent when the new league year opens, which is scheduled for Wednesday at 4 p.m.
+Trevathan will be under contract through 2022, with the Chicago Tribune reporting the full contract could be worth $24 million.
+The eight-year veteran was set to become an unrestricted free agent when the new league year opens, which is scheduled for Wednesday at 4 p.m.
 ET.

 A sixth-round pick by Denver in 2012, Trevathan spent his first four years with the Broncos, starting 32 of 50 games and helping win Super Bowl 50 as part of a stout defense.
 The Bears have another key linebacker in Nick Kwiatkoski set to become a free agent, with reports suggesting an ample market for his services.